 Here are some of its health benefits:

 Improve digestion – Okra has a high amount of dietary fiber.
-This will help promote regular bowel movement and prevent constipation.
+This will help promote regular bowel movements and prevent constipation.
 Foods that the chicken eats will move smoothly through the digestive tract.

 Improves eyesight – Okra contains vitamin A, which is vital to eye health and good vision.
 This will help the chickens see better, especially in dim light.